 Genetics: The genes may affect the amount of body fat store, and where that fat is distributed.
 Genetics may also play a role in how efficiently the body converts food into energy and how the body burns calories during exercise.
 We have shifted from the problems of starvation and malnutrition to growth and abundance in just 2 to 3 decades but, unfortunately, our genes have not adopted this quick change.

-Our outdoor activities have been restricted due to excessive use of vehicles, and that too self-start vehicles, instead of walking which is the main reason of physical inactivity.
+Our outdoor activities have been restricted due to excessive use of vehicles, and that too self-start vehicles, instead of walking which is the main reason for physical inactivity.
 At home as well, mobile phone usage, remote control usage, and watching TV has reduced our physical activity.
-Outdoor games in urban area has now almost reduced and most of the children and youth have restricted themselves to indoor games, thus, contributing to reduced physical inactivity.
+Outdoor games in an urban area have now almost reduced and most of the children and youth have restricted themselves to indoor games, thus, contributing to reduced physical inactivity.

 Medical Problems: In some people, obesity can be traced to a medical cause, such as Prader-Willi syndrome (PWS), Cushing’s syndrome, and other conditions.
 Medical problems, such as arthritis, can also lead to decreased activity, which may further result in weight gain.